write for the cure for sleep community

 To take part, you simply use the comments field to share a reflection, memory or true tale of up to 300 words.
 Importantly, all themes stay open for your story submissions - this helps the project remain accessible to those with health, caring or other time constraints.
 You can write for just one of the themes - or all of them!

-Each issue also includes extras such as my recommended texts for building and sustaining a creative life, or links to any podcasts or events I’m taking part in.
+Each issue of my monthly newsletter also includes extras such as recommended texts for building and sustaining a creative life, or links to any podcasts or events I’m taking part in.

 “It’s a special act of generosity when a writer you respect asks for responses to extracts from their work.
 Fear held me back but then I responded to the piece on regret.
 No regrets” Tim LeRoy